autopi-io/documentation/docs/hardware/accessories/doip-install.md

 Reassemble the device using the **DoIP-compatible side shield**.

-This side shield provides the correct cutout and routing for the internal Ethernet interface used by DoIP.
+The side shield provides the proper cutout and internal routing for the Ethernet interface used by DoIP.

-Make sure:
+Ensure:
-- No cables are pinched
+- No cables are trapped or pinched.
-- The HAT remains firmly seated
+- The HAT remains secure and seated.
-- All enclosure screws are tightened evenly
+- All enclosure screws are tightened uniformly.

 <p align="center">
   <img